Cynth42/memory-game/README.md

 ## Installation
-Download/clone to computer, open with favorite text editor, and play.
+Download/clone to computer to play.

 ## How To Play